saebekassebil/teoria/README.md

 isn't set, a standard major chord will be returned.

 #### TeoriaNote#helmholtz()
- - Returns the note name formatted in helmholtz notation.
+ - Returns the note name formatted in Helmholtz notation.

 Example: `teoria.note('A5').helmholtz() -> "a''"`